AI in Education: A Powerful Tool, But Not a Replacement for Learning

 Even boredom and uncertainty build discipline and resilience.

 This is not a call to ban AI from schools.
-It is a call for purposeful, developmentally appropriate use.
+It is a call for purposeful and developmentally appropriate use.

 Examples of responsible use might include: